 I enjoyed the book and would recommend it one and all.

-Disclaimer: I received a free e-copy of the book from the author in return for my honest review.
-I have NOT received any monetary compensation for the same.
+DISCLAIMER: I received a free ebook from the author in exchange for an honest review.
+I have not received any monetary conpensation for the same.